 That’s how many people wind up outside of the banking system.
 They have to operate solely in cash, using money orders and check-cashing services (and the heavy fees associated with both) to operate.

-The biggest step you can take is to seek out “second chance banking” opportunities at banks and credit unions in your area.
 Many banks and credit unions offer these types of accounts, usually with some restrictions involved (such as a stiff daily withdrawal limit or a fee).
 Generally, these accounts provide a path to a regular account over time.
 Here’s a good place to start.

 Even if none of these tips apply to you, watch that documentary.
 It’s really insightful and provides a great glimpse into the financial reality of many Americans who are struggling in the shadows.